 In short, take charge of your education and learn as much as you can.

-- They are both great practice for the SAT because they test the same skills and knowledge as the SAT—in a way that makes sense for your grade level.
+- Helping practice for the SAT because it tests the same skills and knowledge as the SAT—in a way that makes sense for your grade level.

-- They both provide score reports you can use to personalize your Khan Academy® SAT practice.
+- Providing score reports you can use to personalize your Khan Academy® SAT practice.